-Table 16.9: Dimensions for a multi-element quad antenna for 144MHz suitable blocks or clamping arrangements can be made by the constructor, they often tend to be unnecessarily heavy.
+Fixing the elements to the boom and the boom to the mast is conveniently done with standard TV antenna fittings.
+Although suitable blocks or clamping arrangements can be made by the constructor, they often tend to be unnecessarily heavy.
 Purchased TV fittings can be more cost-effective than obtaining raw materials and there is also much less effort involved in construction.
 There are also several antenna manufacturing companies catering for the radio amateur who sell tubing, mast clamps and small components for securing elements to booms.
 They can often be found at rallies and amateur radio events, or advertise in the pages of RadCom.